Author: Kat Macaulay

-Social media is a place to connect with customers and prospects; to assert your expertise and generate interest in what you offer.
+Social media is a place to connect with customers and prospects; we can easily share our expertise and generate interest in products or services.
 It has changed how we can interact with customers and our ability to connect in two-way conversation, increased our access to valuable insights and the ability reach new audiences at a fraction of the speed and cost.

 Why Savvy Financial Advisors love social media:

 But not everyone believes that social media is valuable and it typically comes down to four myths:

 Myth #1: No One Cares if we’re on social media.

 “Kat: no one wants to hear from us; they don’t care if we’re on Facebook or Twitter.”

 If this were true, others in the field wouldn’t have fans and followers online, let alone participate in engagement that leads to new business.
 Have you taken a minute to do a bit of competitor research?